eoguahjnr/HR-Analytics-Project/README.md

 # ATTRITION CATEGORY
 The dashboard contains sections of;
-	total number of employees including current and past employees Attrition
+	total number of employees including current and past employees, Attrition,
-	Attrition Rate
+	Attrition Rate,
-	Attrition by JobRole
+	Attrition by JobRole,
-	Attrition by Age and JobRole
+	Attrition by Age and JobRole,
-	Attrition by Gender
+	Attrition by Gender,
-	Attrition by Job Satisfaction
+	Attrition by Job Satisfaction,
-	Attrition by Working Years group
+	Attrition by Working Years group,
-	Attrition by Distance
+	Attrition by Distance,

 Key Performance Indicators
 The total amount of employees are 1470